sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 Our results:

-Model | Parameters | BLEU | Train time for 50,000 steps (sec) | Inference time for 500 lines (sec)
+*Table 7: The results by our implementation for translation* Model | Parameters | BLEU | Train time for 50,000 steps (sec) | Inference time for 500 lines (sec)
 ------------ | ------------- | ------------- | ------------- | -------------
 Transformer | 27,309,056 | 17.91 | 2257 | 257